gabors-data-analysis/gabors-data-analysis.github.io/_pages/readings.md

 * Nassim Nicholas Taleb: [Fooled by Randomness: The Hidden Role of Chance in Life and in the Markets ](https://www.amazon.com/Fooled-Randomness-Hidden-Markets-Incerto/dp/0812975219/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=) *A fascinating walk through of examples discussing the role of luck and human decision making.
 Shows how really really important randomness is.*
 * Seth Stephens-Davidowitz (2018) [Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are](https://www.amazon.com/Seth-Stephens-Davidowitz/e/B072549W28/ref=dp_byline_cont_ebooks_1) *So you think you can use data to answer some important questions?
 Watch out people often hide stuff.
 Look at what they do, not what they say.
 An amazing collection of stories.*
 * Cathy O'Neil, [Weapons of Math Destruction ](https://weaponsofmathdestructionbook.com/) *A more sceptic take on the role of algorithms*
+* Albert-László Barabási (2014), [Linked: How Everything Is Connected to Everything Else and What It Means for Business, Science, and Everyday Life](https://www.amazon.com/Linked-Everything-Connected-Business-Everyday/dp/0465085733/) - a great intro into networks

 ![Some nice and fun readings on data and metrics](images/reading_many.jpg){:height="80%" width="80%"}